FAQs On SOHA Graduate Comps

 Unlike the multiple choice questions, the essay questions probe more deeply for application, synthesis, problem solving skills, and creative thinking.
 A correct answer to a particular question will require you to draw upon materials from several different content areas.
 An essay question may not clearly relate to any specific course, but require you to apply knowledge to subjects in the health care field.
 This is the expected nature of work in the field.
 The job of the faculty is to prepare you to apply the skills, attitudes, and knowledge to new situations, as opposed to simply being able to tell your committee what you have learned.
 Nonetheless, expect questions about the concepts as well as application.

 The Director of Graduate Programs is in charge of development and coordination of the comprehensive exam process.
-The Coordinator maintains a database of questions categorized into essay questions and multiple‐choice objective questions.
-The multiple‐choice questions are organized by course (where appropriate); the essay questions are classified by general themes.
+The Coordinator maintains a database of questions categorized into essay questions.
+The multiple‐choice questions are organized and presented by Peregrine Academic Services, and they are organized by 23 competencies.
+Ten questions in each competency are presented during the test.

 The essay questions are quite different from the multiple‐choice questions.
 Several weeks before each scheduled exam the Director seeks new essay questions from the faculty.
 When new questions come in the Director makes a judgment as to the appropriateness of the question.
 If it is acceptable it is added to the current essay exam.